jasdyperillo/DH-150/README.md

 ### #8: Aesthetic and minimalist design
 For the most part, the UCLASafeRide app is consistent with the general branding of other UCLA related apps and UCLA in general.
 It uses mainly blue and yellow/gold colors in its design, which are the university's colors.
 The app, which is reminiscent of—if not based on— Apple's iMaps app, is relatively intuitive to navigate.
-While its design is minimalist, it does feature landmarks on the map like certain stores, businesses, and buildings, which do help the user ascertain which are the most suitable stops for pick-up and drop-off.
+It does feature landmarks on the map like certain stores, businesses, and buildings, which do help the user ascertain which are the most suitable stops for pick-up and drop-off.

+Nevertheless, in my opinion, it isn't the most appealing or eye-catching design.
+Its 'aesthetic' definitely does not encourage me to use the app.
+The visuals aren't particularly special, nor do they approach or attempt to achieve minimalism in some clever way.
+The font
-**Severity rating: **
+**Severity rating: 2**

 ### #9: Help users recognize, diagnose, and recover from errors
 The app, which largely relies on the integration of live location tracking, naturally requires a good network connection from the user.
 If the user loses or maintains poor network connectivity,